-In his overview, David Buckingham (2009, p.
-14) observed that in all the different definitions "one can find a vast range of ideas about what media literacy is".
-Interpretations range from developing technical skills to protecting children and the elderly and fostering cultural participation, agency and empowerment.
-Some critics argue that audiences (including children) can be media literate without any special education (Warschauer, 2001), and that the public can have "[...] a critical eye on understanding" (Gauntlett, 2007, p.
-3) the techniques used by the media.
+In his overview, David Buckingham (2009) observed that in all the different definitions, "one can find a vast range of ideas about what media literacy is" (p.
+14).
+Interpretations range from developing technical skills to protecting children and the elderly and fostering cultural participation, agency, and empowerment.
+Some critics argue that audiences (including children) can be media literate without any special education (Warschauer, 2001) and that the public can have "a critical eye on understanding" (Gauntlett, 2007/2018) the techniques used by the media.
 Buckingham (2009, p.
-10) argues that audiences can indeed be active and critical, but he notes that there are certain topics (such as the media industries or the uses and implications of media within society) that need to be taught.
-This point is extremely important when it comes to recognizing the efforts that are required in order to champion media literacy for intercultural dialogue.
-Scholars argue that only through structural investments and engagements "media and digital literacy play a critical role towards an inclusive society" (Simões & Santos, 2020, p.
+10) argues that audiences can indeed be active and critical, but he notes that there are certain topics (e.g., the media industries or the uses and implications of media within society) that need to be taught.
+This point is extremely important with regard to recognizing the efforts that are required in order to champion media literacy for intercultural dialogue.
+Scholars argue that only through structural investments and engagements can "media and digital literacy play a critical role towards an inclusive society" (Simões et al., 2020, p.
 6529).
-Learning about how media representations of marginalised groups reinforce stereotypes is just one of the many topics media literacy programs can cover.
+Learning about how media representations of marginalized groups reinforce stereotypes is just one of the many topics media literacy programs can cover.

-Going forward, digital literacy has become a popular term, replacing buzzword predecessors including network literacy (McClure, 1994), social media literacy, or Internet literacy (Martin, 1997).
-Gilster (1997, p.
-5) defined digital literacy as "literacy in the Digital Age".
-Today young people engage with media not as technologies, but as cultural forms (Buckingham, 2006).
-Therefore, digital literacy should not be seen in a functional way (e.g. if one has the ability to operate with ICTs) because evaluation, critical thinking and media production are overall important and required competencies to participate in today's society (Buckingham, 2006).
+Digital literacy has become a popular term, replacing buzzword predecessors including network literacy (McClure, 1994), social media literacy, or internet literacy (Martin, 1997).
+Gilster (1997) defined digital literacy as "literacy in the Digital Age" (p.
+5).
+Today, young people engage with media not as technologies but as cultural forms (Buckingham, 2006).
+Therefore, digital literacy should not be seen in a functional way (e.g., if one has the ability to operate with information and communications technology [ICTs]) because evaluation, critical thinking, and media production are overall important and required competencies to participate in today's society (Buckingham, 2006).
 Discussions on "algorithmic" and "data literacy" are also emerging.
 Media literacy thinkers recognize these as rhetorically powerful to address the transition from print to digital media environments.
-They however remain hesitant in their embrace as these approaches remain conceptually underdeveloped (Pangrazio & Sefton-Green, 2020).
+However, they are hesitant in their embrace because these approaches remain conceptually underdeveloped (Pangrazio & Sefton-Green, 2020).

-Another popular term is information literacy, a concept defined by the American Library Association as "[...] a set of skills needed to find, retrieve, analyze and use information" (American Library Association, n.d.).
-In parallel to digital literacy, the advocates of this term highlight the importance of knowing how to find your way in the wealth of information available on- and off-line:

-[...]
-The information literate person, therefore, is empowered for effective decision making, freedom of choice, and full participation in a democratic society.
-(Breivik, Hancock, & Senn, 1998)

-The supporters of this term talk about the commitment of librarians to further the inclusion of all social groups through knowledge equity.
-This specific focus on equity is very important when it comes to issues of addressing racism, discrimination or the digital divide.
-For example, in light of refugee information practices, Melissa Wall (2019) and colleagues point at the "information precarity", experienced among forced migrants while being displaced, in refugee camps and during settlement.
+Another popular term is information literacy, a concept defined by the American Library Association (2000) as "a set of skills needed to find, retrieve, analyze and use information."
+In parallel to digital literacy, the advocates of this term highlight the importance of knowing how to find one's way in the wealth of information available on- and offline: "The information literate person, therefore, is empowered for effective decision making, freedom of choice, and full participation in a democratic society" (Breivik et al., 1998).
+The supporters of this term discuss the commitment of librarians to further the inclusion of all social groups through knowledge equity.
+This specific focus on equity is very important with regard to issues of addressing racism, discrimination, or the digital divide.
+For example, in light of refugee information practices, Melissa Wall and colleagues (2019) point at the "information precarity," experienced among forced migrants while being displaced, in refugee camps and during settlement.
 The concept alerts us to "the condition of instability that refugees experience in accessing news and personal information, potentially leaving them vulnerable to misinformation, stereotyping, and rumors that can affect their economic and social capital" (Wall et al., 2019, p.
 240).
 Participation in democracy is not possible without being able to navigate the information landscape and without the skills to make one's voice heard.